(Updated August 2015)

 Egypt's largest desalination plant, 24,000 m3/day RO, being built at Marsa Matrouh in the northwest is to be supplied with Pressure Exchanger (PX) energy-recovery devices by Energy Recovery Inc of California.
 The first of four modules is due to start in 2013.

-Ghana has contracted with Abengoa to build a 60,000 m3/day seawater RO plant at Nungua.
-The $125 million contract overs operation and maintenance for 25 years.
+Ghana: Abengoa has built a 60,000 m3/day seawater RO plant at Nungua to supply Accra.
+The $125 million contract covers operation and maintenance for 25 years.

 In India, further plants delivering 45,000 m3 per day are envisaged, using both MSF and RO desalination technology, and building on the extensive experience outlined above.
-The 100,000 m3/d Nemmeli desalination plant is due for completion in December 2011, and a 200,000 m3/d plant is planned for Pattipulam nearby, both serving Chennai.
+For Chennai, the 100,000 m³/d Minjur RO seawater desalination plant was commissioned in 2010, the 100,000 m3/d Nemmeli RO seawater desalination plant was commissioned in 2013, and a 150,000 m3/day expansion is planned.
+A 200,000 m3/day plant is planned for Pattipulam nearby, with potential for doubling in size, and also serving Chennai.

 Indonesia: South Korea investigated the feasibility of building a SMART nuclear reactor with cogeneration unit employing MSF desalination technology for Madura Island, and later studies have been on larger-scale PWR cogeneration in Batan.

 Iran: A 200,000 m³/day MSF desalination plant was designed for operation with the Bushehr nuclear power plant in Iran in 1977, but initially lapsed due to prolonged construction delays.
 It is being completed by AEOI subsequently.

-Jordan has a "water deficit" of about 1.4 million m3 per day and is actively looking at nuclear power to address this, as well as supplying electricity.
+Jordan has a 'water deficit' of about 1.4 million m3 per day and is actively looking at nuclear power to address this, as well as supplying electricity.
+An 80 GL/yr/220,000 m3/d plant at Aqaba is planned, with Jordan using half the output.

 Libya: in mid 2007 a memorandum of understanding was signed with France related to building a mid-sized nuclear plant for seawater desalination.
 Areva TA would supply this.
 Libya is also considering adapting the Tajoura research reactor for a nuclear desalination demonstration plant with a hybrid MED-RO system.